yingweiwo

 Absorption, Distribution and Excretion

-In vitro binding of emtricitabine to human plasma proteins was <4% and independent of concentration over the range of 0.02 to 200 ug/mL.
-At peak plasma concentration, the mean plasma to blood drug concentration ratio was approximately 1.0 and the mean semen to plasma drug concentration ratio was approximately 4.0.
+In vitro, emtricitabine binds to human plasma proteins <4%, and this binding is concentration-independent within the concentration range of 0.02 to 200 μg/mL.
+At peak plasma concentrations, the mean ratio of plasma to blood drug concentration was approximately 1.0, and the mean ratio of semen to plasma drug concentration was approximately 4.0.

 Toxicity/Toxicokinetics